Perth Mint Gold Token (PMGT) Trading Up 0% This Week

-Perth Mint Gold Token (PMGT) traded flat against the U.S. dollar during the 1 day period ending at 17:00 PM ET on September 26th.
-Perth Mint Gold Token has a market cap of $563,672.37 and approximately $1,885.04 worth of Perth Mint Gold Token was traded on exchanges in the last day.
-One Perth Mint Gold Token token can currently be bought for about $1,888.98 or 0.06198125 BTC on popular cryptocurrency exchanges.
-Over the last seven days, Perth Mint Gold Token has traded 0% higher against the U.S. dollar.
+Perth Mint Gold Token (PMGT) traded flat against the dollar during the 1-day period ending at 16:00 PM Eastern on October 1st.
+One Perth Mint Gold Token token can now be purchased for approximately $1,888.98 or 0.06198125 BTC on popular cryptocurrency exchanges.
+Perth Mint Gold Token has a market capitalization of $563,672.37 and $1,885.04 worth of Perth Mint Gold Token was traded on exchanges in the last 24 hours.
+Over the last week, Perth Mint Gold Token has traded up 0% against the dollar.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.